 - Federal Air Marshal Service

 - National/international civil service

 - Travel and tourism

 International affairs is offered as a major and minor focused on understanding global interactions.
 It is one of two majors that comprise BW's international studies program.
 The other interdisciplinary major is national security.

-The curriculum includes a required introductory course provides foundations for elective courses in sociology, geography, political science, history, economics, religion and foreign language.
+The curriculum includes a required introductory course that provides a foundation for elective courses in sociology, geography, political science, history, economics, religion and foreign language.
 You are encouraged to study abroad or participate in a related field experience.

 The capstone seminar is an interdisciplinary course that investigates current global issues and in-depth research at an advanced level to enable students to better understand the complexity of global interactions.

 International affairs can provide a more global focus to a major or minor in foreign language, business, political science, history, sociology, public health, sustainability and other programs of study.